 Offer to help out on club trips and ask if you can take the lead as often as possible.
 This is even better if it’s done under the supervision of a more experienced leader who can give you some feedback on your performance and suggest alternative strategies.

 Even if you’re just paddling with your friends, it’s good practice to have a leader and for everyone to know their roles in the group, you can switch these roles around throughout the day, but turn every feature into a learning environment by discussing various strategies.

 Ensure you are familiar with your equipment.
-Try out your new tow line before you need to use it for real on the training or assessment course.
-Remember, it is all very well to read about techniques and safety skills however, you need to try them out for yourself to see if they will work for you.
+Try out your new tow line before you need to use it for real in the training or assessment course.
+Remember, it is all very well to read about techniques and safety skills, however, you need to try them out for yourself to see if they will work for you.
 If you borrow gear and kayaks expect to be assessed as if they were your own.

 Candidates are expected to have a VHF marine radio so make sure you know how it works.
-Carry it on your person and agree a working channel if others in the group have a VHF with them.
+Carry it on your person and agree on a working channel if others in the group have a VHF with them.
 This makes communication between the group very easy and allows you to give advice e.g. when leading the group in through large surf or to communicate with a team member who has gone out of shouting range.

 If you are being assessed at this level incident will happen.
-We have seen the following incident occur during our courses: broken paddles, lost hatches, damaged kayaks, paddlers needing tows, problems with using a kayak they had only just bought, a cut hand, capsizes in rock gardens, overestimating the groups ability.
-None of these were set up by the assessors and the key message is to be prepared.
+We have seen the following incident occur during our courses: broken paddles, lost hatches, damaged kayaks, paddlers needing tows, problems with using a kayak they had only just bought, a cut hand, capsizes in rock gardens, overestimating the group’s ability.
+None of these was set up by the assessors and the key message is to be prepared.

 Events can escalate rapidly.
 Remember your key priorities are: Self, Group, Swimmer, Equipment.
 Get this right and you are likely to deal with the incident well and impress your assessors.
 If you have completed a first aid or Foundation Safety & Rescue Training (FSRT) course this is going to be familiar to you.